juni-vogt/legitRipple.js/README.md

 This effect however hadn't been replicated in any plugins yet, so I decided to make one.

-Adding to the incentive was that most of them don't slow the ripple spread on mousedown and speed it up again on mouseup or don't have what is called the `"fixed"` `scaleMode` in this plugin implemented correctly
+Adding to the incentive was that those I've seen don't slow the ripple spread on mousedown and speed it up again on mouseup or don't have, what in this plugin is called the `"fixed"` `scaleMode` implemented correctly.

-This plugin is probably also the only one with customizable ripples and that works with inline elements.
+This plugin is probably also the only one with customizable ripples and working with inline elements.

-You could maybe say that it's an unnecessarily perfectionist approach to this simple effect but that's your call to decide ;)
+You could maybe say that it's a bit overkill for this simple effect but that's your call to decide ;)

 ##Browser support
 This uses CSS3 transitions, so [browser support](http://caniuse.com/#feat=css-transitions) is ie10+